Is a Hidden Hazard Lurking in Your Washer or Dryer?

 - Keep the washer door open in between loads.
 (Small children may be tempted to play in an open washer; make sure your laundry room door is locked to prevent injuries.)

 Be fanatical about lint removal

-Drengenberg says that when you’re cleaning the lint screen, don’t forget to wipe up any lint on or behind your dryer, or in between your washer and dryer.
+When you’re cleaning the lint screen, don’t forget to wipe up any lint on or behind your dryer, or in between your washer and dryer.
 This will also help reduce risk of fire.

 The dryer exhaust duct that feeds moisture to the outside should be serviced periodically to remove lint build-up.
 An appliance service technician can do the job.

 Some things should never be put in the washer or dryer, including clothing with any of the following on it: gasoline, cooking oil, motor oil, oil-based paints or batteries.
 Explosions can start in both the washer and dryer.